iiridi/archive/content/Althane/People/Jake Halloway.md

 Halloway has a small, but vocal, fan group in the southern part of [[Althane/Location/Salores/index|Salores]].

-Halloway is a heavy-muscled [[Human]] male with piercing blue eyes, skin tanned to leather, and wild muttonchops that extend inches off his face.
+Halloway is a heavy-muscled [[Lycan]] [[Human]] male with piercing blue eyes, skin tanned to leather, and wild muttonchops that extend inches off his face.